jupyterhub/jupyterhub/docs/source/reference/server-api.md

         return False
 ```

-The function polls the server until `ready` is true.
+You can keep making this check until `ready` is true.

 (progress)=

-### Using the Progress API
+### Using the progress API

-The most _efficient_ way to wait for a server to start is by using the Progress API.
+The most _efficient_ way to wait for a server to start is by using the progress API.
 The progress URL is available in the server model under `progress_url` and has the form `/hub/api/users/:user/servers/:servername/progress`.

 The default server progress can be accessed at `:user/servers//progress` or `:user/server/progress` as demonstrated in the following GET request: